We are committed to promoting equality and diversity in all of our dealings with clients, third parties and employees.

 In particular, the following unit charges may be in any account or for part of an account where other charges are used including:

-d) Telephone calls
+d) Telephone Calls

-e) Copying - by any means
+- Copying - by any means

-f) Posts and incidents
+- Posts and Incidents

 In assessing the level of fees we charge, we are permitted to take into account a number of important factors, including: the importance of the matter to you; the amount or value of any money or property involved; the complexity of the matter or the difficulty or novelty of the question raised; the skill, labour, specialised knowledge and responsibility involved on our part; the time expended; the length, number and importance of any documents or other papers prepared or perused; the place where and the circumstances in which the services or any part thereof are rendered, including the degree of expedition required.
 In light of these factors, it may be necessary to apply an uplift in fee.
 Should this occur, we shall intimate such an uplift to you.